Tekraj15/Employee-Turnover-Prediction-with-DecisionTree-RandomForest/README.md

-# Predict Employee Turnover using Decision Tree and Random Forest Classifier
+# Predict Employee Turnover using Decision Tree and Random Forest Classifier with scikit-learn